loqalabs/.github/profile/README.md

 - Event-driven architecture with NATS
 - Fully offline, privacy-first setup
 - Extensible skill system (in development)
+- Modular pipeline allows you to build your own voice skills, integrations, and automations

 ## 🛠️ Other Projects